matdoh/Lederle-Counter/README.md

 The countdown requires certain settings to work as intended.
 First of all, it is designed for wideer screen, vertical iFrames seem pointless here.<br>
 Also, the iFrame must be given the following attribute: <b>allow="fullscreen;screen-wake-lock"</b>.
+<br><br>
+<h3>further hints</h3>
+The <a href="https://chromewebstore.google.com/detail/picture-in-picture-any-si/fgopnhbjlphjjcfbapfcbakjekpffkff">pip-Browser-Extension</a> is recommended, it allows to detatch the counter to let it hover in the corner of yur screen.